Meet the EVP

 Mr. Carnaroli contributes to the city and region as a volunteer member of boards and committees, including: The University City District (Chair); the University City Science Center, (Chair); Philadelphia Industrial Development Corporation (Executive Committee); and The Greater Philadelphia Tourism and Marketing Corporation (Chair, Finance Committee).

-Prior to Penn, Mr. Carnaroli served as Penn's Vice President of Finance, and Treasurer, from 2000 to 2004, after serving as Vice President, Municipal Securities Division, for Merrill Lynch.
+Prior to being named EVP, Mr. Carnaroli served as Penn’s Vice President of Finance and Treasurer, from 2000-2004, after serving as Vice President, Municipal Securities Division, for Merrill Lynch.

 Mr. Carnaroli is a 1985 graduate of Penn’s Wharton School of Business with a Bachelor of Science in Economics (cum laude), and a 1990 graduate of Stanford University's Graduate School of Business, with a Master's in Business Administration.

 He and his wife Amie Thornton live in the Garden Court section of University City.